John Henry Fairbank: Death

 Fairbank's health began to decline in 1912, and he turned over active management of his affairs and company to his son Charles.
-Fairbank passed away peacefully on February 10, 1914.
+Fairbank died on February 10, 1914.
 On February 12, 1914 Fairbank was laid to rest and businesses across Petrolia closed in tribute.

 Honours, decorations, awards and distinctions

 In 1997, Fairbank was inducted into the Canadian Petroleum Hall of Fame for his success as an oil producer and his invention of the jerker-line pumping system.

 Politics

-Fairbank served as reeve of Petrolia from 1868-1870, was chairman of the board of health and was chief of the Fire Department from 1874 to 1889.
+Fairbank served as reeve of Petrolia from 1868 to 1870, was chairman of the board of health and was chief of the Fire Department from 1874 to 1889.
 From 1882 to 1887, Fairbank represented Lambton East as a Liberal member of the House of Commons of Canada.